Siversk: Russo-Ukrainian War

 In April 2014, during the beginnings of the war in Donbas, pro-Russian separatists seized control of several cities and towns in the Donbas, including Siversk.
 Ukrainian forces approached the city and began to encircle it, forcing the separatists to flee.
 On 10 July, Ukrainian forces secured the town from the separatists.

 Despite the end of actual fighting in the city itself, the trend of economic and population decline accelerated, and the city remained a "war zone" for the remainder of the war in Donbas, though most of the residents of the city did not flee at the time.
 As of 2016, Siversk was located about 50 km from the frontline.

-During the full-scale Russian invasion of Ukraine that began in 2022, Siversk became a frontline city in the fighting again.
+After the full-scale Russian invasion of Ukraine in 2022, Siversk became a frontline city in the fighting again.
 In July 2022, the battle of Siversk began between Ukrainian forces and Russia, allied with its proxy separatist forces.
 The Russian goal was to break through to nearby Bakhmut by taking Siversk, as well as minor nearby settlements like Verkhniokamianske.
 Siversk itself fell into humanitarian crisis, with running water and electricity services being shut down and most buildings damaged.
 70% of buildings in the city were reportedly in "ruins".
 However, Russian forces failed to ever actually reach the city by 20 July.
-After Ukraine's 2022 Kharkiv counteroffensive, a United States military official said on 12 September that Russia was moving its focus from Siversk to its attacks on Bakhmut.
+After Ukraine's 2022 Kharkiv counteroffensive, a United States military official said on 12 September that Russia was moving its focus from Siversk to the battle of Bakhmut.
 On 28 June 2023, Siversk officially launched a sister city program with Weston, Connecticut.
-Siversk has not recovered from the war damage, with only about 1,000 residents remaining in the city as of July 2023.
+Siversk had not recovered from the war damage, with only about 1,000 residents remaining in the city as of July 2023.

 Between September and October 2025, as part of Northeast Donetsk Oblast campaign, Russian forces approached the city from the north and south, having previously reached it from the east.
 Further advances on the south-western outskirts of the Serebriansky forest and its capture along adjacent village meant that the route connecting Siversk with Lyman came under Russian fire control.

-On 18 November 2025, Russian forces broke through Ukrainian defense lines south and east of the city, occupied its adjacent parts, and advanced towards the city center.
+On 11 December 2025, Russia's Chief of the General Staff Valery Gerasimov said that Russian forces had captured Siversk.
+The Ukrainian army's eastern command denied Russian claims.
+The Institute for the Study of War reported that Russian forces likely seized the city by 21 December after 41 months of fighting, citing a Ukrainian military observer.
+On 23 December, Russian seizure of the city was confirmed by the General Staff of AFU.

+Siversk is considered strategically important because it is part of a defence line protecting the last major urban area in Donbass controlled by Ukrainian forces, the capture of which enables Russian advances further towards the cities of Sloviansk and Kramatorsk.